Spotify buys Gimlet, Anchor to ramp up its podcast game

-NEW YORK — Music streaming service Spotify is buying podcast companies Gimlet and Anchor as it looks to take on Apple’s popular iTunes’ podcasts.
+NEW YORK — Music streaming service Spotify is buying podcast companies Gimlet and Anchor as it looks to take on Apple’s popular iTunes’ podcasting platform.

+The acquisitions are an aggressive move by Spotify to expand into the small but burgeoning podcast industry.

+Gimlet Media has a podcast studio with dedicated intellectual-property development, production and advertising capabilities.
+Gimlet is known for producing the podcast “Homecoming,” a fictional thriller, which was made into an Amazon series starring Julia Roberts.

 “The format is really evolving and while podcasting is still a relatively small business today, I see incredible growth potential for the space and for Spotify in particular,” he wrote.